top of page

 Vivienne Artz

-Vivienne is a strategic leader, advocate and expert on data and privacy, financial crime and inclusion & diversity issues.
-Her current roles include Data Strategy and Privacy Policy Advisor to CIPL, NED to Global Legal Entity Identifier Foundation, Board Advisor to Privacy Culture, Vice Chair of PICCASO and founder of the PICCASO Privacy Awards, Expert Advisor to GSS-Rose Limited, Chair of the Global Coalition for the Fight Against Financial Crime Privacy Committee, Honorary Fellow of The Chartered Institute of Securities & Investment, and is an independent advisor to the UK International Data Transfers Expert Council.
-Vivienne also advises a range of innovative, fast growth technology companies, is an independent advisor to the Data Protection Working Group of SWIFT, expert advisor to New Financial, and Chapter co-lead of the City of London Finance for Growth initiative.
-Previously, Vivienne was a Managing Director and Chief Privacy Officer at the London Stock Exchange Group, Refinitiv and Thomson Reuters, leading the Privacy Office and overseeing global privacy strategy and practice across 190 countries.
-Vivienne was global Head of Privacy Legal at Citibank where she worked for 17 years, after practicing as a lawyer in London.
+Vivienne is a board director and advisor, strategic consultant and expert on data and privacy, financial crime and inclusion & diversity issues, with over twenty years experience in the financial services sector.
+Her current roles include Data Strategy and Privacy Policy Advisor to CIPL, Director of Global Legal Entity Identifier Foundation and Freegold Ventures, Board Advisor to Privacy Culture, Vice Chair of PICCASO and founder of the PICCASO Privacy Awards, Expert Advisor to GSS-Rose Limited, Chair of the Global Coalition to Fight Financial Crime Privacy Committee, Honorary Fellow of The Chartered Institute of Securities & Investment, and independent advisor to the UK International Data Transfers Expert Council.
+Vivienne also advises a range of innovative, fast growth technology companies, is an expert advisor to New Financial, and Chapter co-lead of the City of London Vision for Growth: a roadmap to prosperity initiative.
 Vivienne is Patron of Women in Finance Rwanda, and is on the Advisory Board of Women in Banking and Finance UK, having been President and CEO from 2017-2020.
 Vivienne is a an exceptional gender champion and leader and was awarded an OBE in the Queen’s New Year’s Honours in 2021 for services to financial services and gender diversity.

 Fennesy